jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 ## Bin collection schedules

+### General bin collection schedule

 There are a total of 20 bin schedules provided by Gedling Borough Council.
 The bin schedules Gedling Borough Council operate are labelled G1 - G4 and occur Monday to Friday (under normal collection days).
-Depending on where you are in the Gedling district area, you will have a bin day schedule on a specific weekday.
+Depending on where you are in the Gedling Borough area, you will have a bin day schedule on a specific weekday.

 **The schedule of each type of bin collections is:**